 However, students should never limit themselves to these options.
 Inmates can also pursue educational programs of their own choosing.
 This is possible through correspondence programs and online schools.

 Correspondence programs are conducted through the mail.
 Online programs, on the other hand, use the Internet to stay in contact.
 Inmates are not legally restricted from participating in these programs.

 The Advantage of an Online School

 Most of all, online degree programs give inmates the chance to experience education like everyone else.
-Reports suggest that online education is becoming increasingly attractive to students from all backgrounds.
-More than 6.3 million students took an online class in 2016.
+Reports suggest that online education is increasingly attractive to students from all backgrounds.
+More than 6 million students took online classes last year.
 These numbers are steadily rising.
 There is no legal reason why inmates should not be among them.